XueFuzhao/InstructionWild/README.md

 ## Authors

-This dataset is collected and cleaned by the following authors:
+This project is conducted by the following authors (currently):

 - [Jinjie Ni](http://jinjie.one/)
 - [Fuzhao Xue](https://xuefuzhao.github.io/)